How to change your Business Structure

 Types of business structures to consider

-These Will Be the most Frequent business structures:
+These are the most common business structures:

 Sole proprietorship: One individual is accountable for the whole business’s debts and profits.

-Sole proprietorships and LLCs would be the most well-known alternatives for smaller companies, stated Nevels, but they are not the only options.
-“Some operations might realize that a complete corporation will be beneficial for them.
-Businesses are taxed differently, therefore many organizations find they get a bigger tax break beneath this arrangement”
+“Some operations might realize that a full corporation will be beneficial for them.
+Corporations are taxed differently, so many organizations find they get a bigger tax break under this structure.”

-“There are a few exceptions, but in broad terms, the LLC prevents the person from accepting your own personal assets,” she explained.
-“Rather, they sue the company solely… In LLCs and businesses, it’s very important that you maintain the company funds from your own personal funds.
+“There are a few exceptions, but in broad terms, the LLC prevents the person from putting their own personal assets at risk,” she explained.
+“Instead, they sue the company solely… In LLCs and corporations, it is very important that you keep the company funds separate from your personal funds.
+Failing to do this runs the risk of piercing the corporate veil and placing yourself and your company in danger.”

 - A limited liability partnership is established in a similar way to a partnership.
 The main difference is that one partner has no obligation for the negligent actions of the other partner.